loveOSS/resiliency/README.md

 composer phpqa
 ```

- ## I've heard about the PrestaShop Circuit Breaker library : what library should I chose ?
+ ## I've heard of the PrestaShop Circuit Breaker library : what library should I use ?

  Welcome, that's an interesting question !